MicrosoftDocs/powerapps-docs/powerapps-docs/cards/overview.md

 ﻿---
-title: What are Cards?
+title: What are cards?
+(Preview)
-description: Learn about Cards as a Power Apps capability and the business problems they can help you solve. ms.date: 09/20/2022 ms.topic: article
+description: Learn about cards as a Power Apps capability and the business problems they can help you solve. ms.date: 09/20/2022 ms.topic: article
 author: iaanw